sdenier/Geco/README_DEV.md

 The file `ant.xml` contains targets for the Ant build system, especially to create a bundle for release:

-- `userHelp` regenerates the `help` folder with user documentation
+- `user-help` regenerates the `help` folder with user documentation
-- `build_dev_jar` builds the jar for a development release.
+- `make-dev-jar` builds the jar for a development release.
 They are named incrementally after the last stable release, like `geco-1.3-5-fd32k43.jar` (fifth release after release tagged 1.3)
-- `build_release_jar` builds the jar for a stable release.
+- `make-release-jar` builds the jar for a stable release.
 The only difference is in the given name, which is simpler, like `geco-1.3.jar`
-- `build_distrib` builds the archive bundle for a stable release, including the jar, the user documentation and other files.
+- `make-distrib` builds the archive bundle for a stable release, including the jar, the user documentation and other files.

 > Note: the `build.xml` file contains targets for continuous integration with Travis.